CodeNameMeteor/MEMacro/README.md

-# Unreal 1 Return To Na Pali Macro
+# Unreal 1 Macro
-A macro for Return To Na Pali Macro that emulates freescroll.
+A macro for Unreal that emulates freescroll.
 Adapted from Some1Lse's Dish2Macro and Phoenix's MEMacro.

 # Download & Usage
 Download the [current release](https://github.com/CodeNameMeteor/RTNPMacro/releases/).
 Extract the .zip file and run RTNPMacro.exe.
 Make sure the game is running before you run the Macro.